 The management board of the target company is prohibited from otherwise actively preventing the success of the offer, however.
 What remains possible are actions in the ordinary course of management of a prudent manager (ie, without a specific defensive focus).
 Also, the management board may search for alternative offers by other bidders, so-called white knights.

 Defensive measures may also be taken by the management board in exceptional cases with the consent of the supervisory board.
 Details of permissible defence measures are highly debated and need to be evaluated in each particular case.

-In theory, the management board can also propose to the general meeting that anticipatory resolutions be adopted that entitle the management board to take certain defensive actions otherwise falling in the competence of the general meeting (such as capital measures) in case of a hostile approach.
-This authorisation has not proven relevant in practice due to the implications such a resolution would send to the market, however.
+In theory, the management board can also propose to the general meeting that anticipatory resolutions be adopted that entitle the management board to take certain defensive actions that are otherwise within the competence of the general meeting (such as capital measures) in case of a hostile approach.
+However, this authorisation has not proven relevant in practice due to the potential market implications of such a resolution.

 See 9.3 Common Defensive Measures.